lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Within the last three lines, a *region* named *rliquid* for depositing the water molecules are created based on the last defined lattice, which is *fcc 4.04*.
+    Within the last three lines, a *region* named *rliquid* is created based on the last defined lattice, *fcc 4.04*.
+    *rliquid* will be used for depositing the water molecules.

 ..  container:: justify